anjandev/Programming-Class/README.md

 Programs I wrote for my school's programming class.

-All of these programs can be ran on [Codeskulptor](http://www.codeskulptor.org/).
+All of these programs can be ran using [Codeskulptor](http://www.codeskulptor.org/).

 ##Competition Practice